Bearnie-H/libcrypto/README.md

 used outside of educational or exploratory purposes.
 If you do wish to install the library, simply add the `release` target to your `$LD_LIBRARY_PATH` and the top-level header `libcrypto.h` to your `$INCLUDE_PATH`.

+# Possible Extensions

+This library is far from *complete*, from the learning perspective.
+Additional ciphers, additional modes of operation, message authentication codes, would all be valuable additions to explore.
+In addition, the interface presented by the library is somewhat limiting, in only providing buffer-buffer **OR** stream-stream operations.
+Extension to simplify buffer-stream and vice versa would certainly lead to a more amenable interface for exploring related cryptographic areas as TLS, Disk Encryption, or VPN operation.

+Another major area of improvement or learning is to better encapsulate and understand the process of Initialization Vector selection/generation, Key Generation/Exchange, and protocol negotiation.
+The current design essentially implies a separate secure channel for sharing this information; not ideal for learning about these topics.

+Ideally, the `Cipher_t` as a black-box cipher object continues to serve as the primary object of this library, regardless of the underlying algorithm, mode, source, or destination of data.

 # Examples